FreshMate-Fruit-Ripeness-Detection/.github/profile/README.md

 - Networking: Retrofit

 ### Cloud
-- Cloud Provider: isi informasi
+- Cloud Provider: Google Cloud
-- Prgramming Language: Isi informasi
+- Prgramming Language: PHP With Framework Laravel And Python For Machine Learning Services
-- Backend Support: isi informasi
+- Backend Support: Server We Use a Compute Engine for deploy a laravel and building a API, For the python services we use a cloud run to running a uvicorn server, For the database we using mysql in compute engine same with a laravel server, for the save a photo, we using a cloud storage bucket

 ## Dataset